philippkemmeter/nepp/README.md

 repair this.
 The object stays broken and `point.x` as well as `point.y` will return `undefined` for ever.

-This happend, because the internal property `_point` was exposed completely.
-If it would have been hidden in enumerations, the for-in-loop iterated over `point.x` and `point.y` only as expected and the `point` object still worked.
+This happened, because the internal property `_point` was exposed completely.
+Had it been hidden in enumerations, the for-in-loop would iterate over `point.x` and `point.y` only as expected and the `point` object would still work.

 This is where the Nepp pattern comes into action.

-## Describing the Nepp pattern
+## Describing the Nepp Pattern

 The Nepp pattern supports the idea of exposing all properties in a way that they can be accessed easily - in order to be able to patch something -, but hides